mchenggit/kabanero-event/architecture/README.md

 - A test build is triggered automatically for each pull request, and whenever a new commit is added to the pull request.
 Developer is not allowed to merge code without code review and successful test build.
 - The test build also runs automated tests.
 - Developers use Appsody on their local machines as development environment.
-- Additional manual exploratory testing may be performed with the latest application deployed to the `ui-test` namespace.
+- Builds from the `master` branch are automatically triggered when a Pull Request is merged into the `master` branch.
+If successfully, the new image is automatically deployed to production.

 The pipeline is shown below: